-LS-38.1 Wildlife Corridors LS-38 To protect wildlife migration corridors and habitat where feasible.
-LS-37 To protect the biology of Sherwood Lake.
+S-38 To protect wildlife migration corridors and habitat where feasible.

+LS-38.1 Wildlife Corridors

 The County shall require wildlife corridors to be established, prior to the first discretionary entitlement, to follow the natural stream courses and, where appropriate, ridgelines.
-Where the golf course perimeter road crosses the stream at the westernmost extent of the road, the County shall require a 6' x 6' or larger culvert to be developed with natural earthen bottoms and entrances landscaped with native plants.
+Where the golf course perimeter road crosses the stream at the westernmost extent of the road, the

+County shall require a 6' x 6' or larger culvert to be developed with natural earthen bottoms and entrances landscaped with native plants.
 The County shall require similar culverts be used wherever golf course paths cross natural streambeds.
 The County shall require natural vegetated corridors of 50 feet wide or greater be established, linking open space areas.